jeryldev/pyworks.nvim/README.md

 ### Jupyter Notebooks Not Working

+- Run `:PyworksDebug` to check jupytext and Python host configuration
 - Run `:PyworksCheckEnvironment` to verify Molten is registered
 - Ensure you selected "Data Science" project type
 - Restart Neovim after initial setup

+### Python Host Configuration Issues

+- Run `:PyworksDebug` to see current configuration
+- The command will automatically fix PATH and Python host if needed
+- pyworks now loads immediately on startup to ensure proper configuration

 ## 📝 License